ericabxy/srd20/docs/_srd/DivineRanksAndPowers.markdown

 always get a result of 20 on any check, provided they need to make a check at all.

-*Deities and Synergy Bonuses*: For every 20 extra ranks a deity has in a skill, the deity's synergy bonus from the skill (if any) increases by +2.
+*Deities and Synergy Bonuses:* For every 20 extra ranks a deity has in a skill, the deity's synergy bonus from the skill (if any) increases by +2.